ryancbutler/blog/_posts/2021-12-07-Terraformvspherewindows.markdown

   }
 ```

-It's important to have `auto_logon_count` set to `1` so the VM logs on after the Sysprep process to kickoff the command.
+It's important to have `auto_logon_count` set to `1` so the VM logs in after the Sysprep process to kickoff the command.
 {: .notice--info}

 ## Cleaning up